willyspinner/willyspinner/README.md

 ### Hi there, I'm Wilson 👋

-Currently a senior studying CS at UCLA, graduating June 2020.
-I'll be joining [instabase](https://instabase.com) as a software engineer afterwards!
+Currently a senior studying CS at UCLA, graduating June 2021.

-Interested in distributed systems, full-stack development & ML.
+I'm Interested in distributed systems, full-stack development & ML.
+Specific fields include OCR technology (Computer Vision & Deep Learning based), Language-learning platforms, enterprise software, and more.

 Email me at wilsonjusuf1998@gmail.com if you'd like to chat!
 <!--